 How to Calculate the Rate of Metal Corrosion

 When most metals come into contact with certain substances in the air or water, they undergo a chemical change which decreases the integrity of the metal.
 This process is called corrosion.
 Oxygen, sulfur, salt, and other materials can all lead to corrosion.

 When a metal corrodes or deteriorates, it cannot hold the same loads as it did before corrosion began.
 At a certain point, corrosion can lead to dangerous conditions.
-Metal used in bridges, railroad tracks, and buildings are all subject to corrosion.
+The metal used in bridges, railroad tracks, and buildings are all subject to corrosion.
 Because of this, it is important to monitor and manage corrosion to avoid structural collapse.

 The rate of corrosion is the speed at which any given metal deteriorates in a specific environment.
 The rate, or speed, is dependent upon environmental conditions as well as the type and condition of the metal.

 Corrosion rates in the U.S. are normally calculated using mpy (mils per year).
 In other words, the corrosion rate is based on the number of millimeters (thousandths of an inch) it penetrates each year.

 In order to calculate the rate of corrosion, the following information must be collected: